 Now, this is what a beach restaurant should look like, feel like and charge like.
 You will find a number of resort restaurants that overlook the beach, but to get the real thing, travel north to Bonita Beach where you can walk right off the beach and into this beer-and-burger joint for a break from the sun.
 Sit out back, right on the beach, if you can't bring yourself to drag your toes out of the sand.
 Or take a table inside, where there's shade.
 If you're looking for air-conditioning on a hot summer day, head upstairs to order your breakfast, lunch or dinner and watch the game.
 The kitchen is famous for its Chicago-style pizzas, served after 4 p.m.
 Day-long there's seafood, burgers and key lime pie.

 Recommended for Waterfront Dining because: This is as close as you can get to dining on the beach in the Naples-Bonita Springs area.

 Chelle's expert tip: Sit outside and order a bucket of beer with lunch with toes in the sand.
-Or come for dinner to watch the sunset.
+Or come for dinner to watch the sunset from the second floor.